CyndelHerolt/CyndelHerolt/README.md

 Junior Fullstack Developer
 --------------------------

-I’ve been learning to code for five years, following a career change and a return to education.
+I’ve been learning to code for five years, following a career change and a return to studies.

-Originally more of an artist than a technician, I discovered a real passion for web development during my MMI studies — especially during my apprenticeship in the IT department of the IUT of Troyes.
+Originally more of an artist than a technician, I discovered a real curiosity for web development during my MMI studies — especially during my apprenticeship in the IT department of the IUT of Troyes.

 I still have so much to learn — and that’s what makes it exciting.